-For Department of Public Safety only, seniority as defined in this Article shall in no way conflict or interfere with the designation of any member as senior for command purposes on a detail or case.
+Seniority as defined in this Article shall in no way conflict or interfere with the designation of any member as senior for command purposes on a detail or case.

 11.09 - Nonpermanent Employees

 For the purpose of this Agreement, nonpermanent employees shall not have seniority over permanent or probationary employees within their bargaining unit.